UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_01.md

   - No. In decision trees we ask questions on one feature at a time.

-So what do we do about this?
+So, what do we do about this?

-Well, we have to scale the columns they they are all using a similar range of values\!
+Well, we have to scale the columns so they are all using a similar range of values\!

-Luckily Sklearn has tools called \***transformers** for this.
+Luckily Sklearn has tools called ***transformers*** for this.

 ---